+A way of working in which work is started or 'pulled' from upstream, but only as capacity becomes available.
 Kanban systems are pull systems.
 The availability of capacity and the ability to pull work are indicated by the gap between current work in progress and the corresponding limit.
-See also push system
+See also push system.

 Copyright © AXELOS Limited 2012.
 All rights reserved.
 Material is reproduced with the permission of AXELOS